 Why do dogs howl?

-The howl is often used by a dog trying to talk to its owners, the AKC said.
+The howl is often used by a dog trying to talk to their owners, the AKC said.
 Howling is also often contagious among dogs, like yawns are among humans.
 Howling also differs between breeds.
 Some, like Siberian Huskies, may be caught howling often, while a Chinese Share-Pei is a quieter dog that is less likely to be found howling, according to vetstreet.com.

 Dogs may whine as much as they bark!
 When your pooch is looking for something like food, they may whine at you.
 If your pup is whining at the door, he or she may want to go out.